zachaller/now/readme.md

 NowJS is a Node.js module.
 The client javascript (now.js) is served by the NowJS server.

-NowJS uses the excellent <a href="https://github.com/LearnBoost/Socket.IO-node">socket.io</a> and <a href="https://github.com/isaacs/node-proxy">node-proxy</a> libraries.
+NowJS uses the excellent <a href="https://github.com/LearnBoost/Socket.IO-node">socket.io</a>.

+I have removed the node-proxy dependency now that node v0.8 and up support Proxyies, you just need to run node --harmony app.js to get it working.

 2 Step Setup
 ==============